 Faculty members are expected to inform their classes at the beginning of every semester of the implications of the Code for each particular class.
 Principles of documentation and plagiarism and regulations relating to who may proofread papers and how texts may be used in open-book tests may vary from course to course.
 Faculty members should specify what these variables are.

 If faculty members detect what is believed to be a violation of the Honor Code, they are expected to inform a member of the Court or its faculty adviser of the possible infraction.
 All evidence of significance should be retained for the case and turned over to the Court upon request.
 In cases reported by students, the Court may require faculty members to provide certain materials to be used in evidence.
 The faculty members will then abide by the decision of the Court.
 (Faculty Handbook, Section 16)

-As a member of the Centenary Community, each faculty member is responsible for reporting all cases of suspected cheating on tests, plagiarisms, and other violations of the Honor Code to the Court, rather than handling the case and penalty personally.
+As a member of the Centenary Community, each faculty member is responsible for reporting all cases of suspected cheating on tests, plagiarism, and other violations of the Honor Code to the Court, rather than handling the case and penalty personally.

-In addition, faculty members shall:
+In their classes faculty members shall:

 - Constructively admonish students who they feel are drifting into questionable practices.

 - Explain directions on examinations (preferably in writing), especially any limitations on studentsí whereabouts while taking the exam and any restrictions on use or possession of cell phones or other electronic devices, and inform students of their own whereabouts during an examination should questions arise.

 - Instruct students to write and sign the Honor Code on each test and each piece of work that is to be done independently.
 In the case of electronically submitted assignments, the instructor shall establish a policy for students to attest to their adherence to the Honor Code.